ServiceStack/servicestack-client/README.md

 When publishing a DTO Type for your Server Events message, your clients will be able to benefit from the generated DTOs in [TypeScript ServiceStack References](http://docs.servicestack.net/typescript-add-servicestack-reference).

+## Feedback and Support

+Support is available from the [ServiceStack Customer Forums](https://forums.servicestack.net) or [StackOverflow](https://stackoverflow.com/questions/ask) using the `[servicestack]` tag.

+Any reproducible issues can be submitted to [ServiceStack's Issue Tracker](https://github.com/ServiceStack/Issues).

 ## Troubleshooting

 If you're getting missing Type Definitions for `Headers`, `Response`, `Request`, etc. You'll need to import